Pensions Mortgages

 What the FSA and the Financial Ombudsman Service do to regulate compensation amounts is generally compare the current financial position of the customer with the position they would have been in if they were advised to take out a repayment mortgage instead of a pensions mortgage, or any other mortgage for that matter.

 The Financial Ombudsman Service has overseen many disputes where the firm has been unable to work out the right amount of compensation because of the complex circumstances surrounding the case, which typically occurs with mis-sold pension mortgages.
-In some cases, customers have already switched to a repayment mortgage completely or chosen to switch but kept their endowment policy.
+In some cases, customers have already switched to a repayment mortgage completely or chosen to switch but kept their Grant policy.

 You have already surrendered the policy